perrystreetsoftware/clientside_aws/README.md

 Then, from the command line, run:

+    ruby spec/dynamodb_spec.rb
+or

-    ruby spec/dyndb_spec.rb
+    ruby spec/sqs_spec.rb

 That will run the unit tests against this code.

 Overview
 --------

-This code works by overwriting the DynamoDB service URL in the aws-sdk gem, then monkeypatching the AWS::Core::Client request methods to use Rack's put, get, post and delete methods (see dynamodb_mock.rb).
+This code works by overwriting the AWS service URLs in the aws-sdk gem, then monkeypatching the AWS::Core::Client request methods to use Rack's put, get, post and delete methods (see aws_mock.rb).
 This points to a Sinatra endpoint that processes the DynamoDB requests.
 Provided you are using the DynamoDB methods defined in aws-sdk when running tests and validations, the ruby client never knows it isn't talking to the real service.

 I have not packaged this up as a gem, because it needs to be a standalone sinatra project so you can launch a server from the command line (see below).
 I am open to suggestions about how to make it easier/cleaner to include dynamodb_mock into your actual project; right now you have to use a require statement that has knowledge of your directory structure.